HackYourFuture/Assignments/README.md

 ### Prettier VSCode Extension

 This is a recommended VSCode extension that we have included in this repo. **Prettier** is an automatic code formatter to make your code look "pretty".
 However, it is not just that your code is made pretty, it formats your code into a popular standard that has become well established in the JavaScript community.
-Other developers, whether students, mentors or, later, your colleagues will thank you for using it.
+Other developers, whether trainees, mentors or, later, your colleagues will thank you for using it.

 > Ensure that you do not install any other code formatter extensions, for example, **Beautify**, in addition to Prettier.
 This may cause formatting conflicts.